dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

 ### Value Proposition Summary

+- i need a better analogy for explaining these ideas
+  - i've always known genomics and DNA to be programs, but yet there was always a disconnect there

+- how do i relate this to someone who doesn't know anything about metanomics, probabilistic programming or ergodic theory

 - make a value proposition to describe the value in theorizing about metanomics in this way
   - it's value is in evaluating/modeling technologies for